wexi/amforth-shadow/doc/source/TG/Architecture.rst

 The third method is used by :command`postpone` to compile the compilation semantics.
 It honors the immediate flags as well.

+``Do Recognizer`` is an iteration over the recognizer stack until the first parsing methods returns something different than ``r:fail``.
+If the recognizer stack is exhausted without a match, the ``r:fail`` return value is generated.
+The string location that is passed to the parse actions is preserved and is restored for every iteration cycle.

+.. digraph:: DoRecognizer
+   :inline:

+   "Get Recognizer Stack" -> "Rec-Stack Exhausted?"
+   "Rec-Stack Exhausted?" -> "R:FAIL"  [label="Yes"]
+   "Rec-Stack Exhausted?" -> "Call Parse Action"  [label="Consume Rec-TOS"] "Call Parse Action" -> "Rec-Stack Exhausted?" [label="R:FAIL"] "Call Parse Action" -> "End" [label="Success"] "R:FAIL" -> "End"

 A recognizer consists of a few words that work together.
 To ease maintenance, a naming convention is used: The recognizer itself is named with the prefix ``rec:``.
 The